smbutterfield/ibmt17-18/_19-extended-harmonies/a1-ex-extendedharmonies.md

 ## Identifying patterns

 While most musicians have at least a passing familiarity with extended tertian harmonies in jazz and pop, they exist in all tonal harmony styles.
 Analyze the following examples by labeling all chords with Roman numerals, inversion figures, and non-chord tones.
+After you attempt your analyses, read the commentary below each example.

 {% capture ex2 %}X:2
 T:Schubert, Deutsch Tanz, D. 420 no. 2